 French President Emmanuel Macron, U.S. President Donald Trump, Japan's Prime Minister Shinzo Abe, German Chancellor Angela Merkel, Canada's Prime Minister Justin Trudeau and Italy's acting Prime Minister Giuseppe Conte pose for a family photo with invited guests during the G7 summit in Biarritz, Fra

-"President (Recep Tayyip) Erdogan and his regime must face serious consequences for mercilessly attacking our Kurdish allies in northern Syria," Republican Representative Liz Cheney, chairwoman of the House Republican Conference, said in a statement.
+"President (Recep Tayyip) Erdogan and his regime must face serious consequences for mercilessly attacking our Kurdish allies in northern Syria," Republican Representative Liz Cheney said.

 "We have a common desire that this offensive ends," French President Emmanuel Macron said alongside German Chancellor Angela Merkel on October 13.
 "This offensive risks creating an unsustainable humanitarian situation and to help Islamic State re-emerge in the region."Leaders in the US and Europe have taken a definitive stance against Turkish President Recep Tayyip Erdogan’s offensive in Syria, which has already displaced over 130,000 people, according to the United Nations.
 There are also reports of Turkish-backed forces killing Kurdish fighters and Islamic State members escaping prisons guarded by Kurds.